 The hidden costs of unattended meetings

 Decades of poor meeting management have already given meetings a bad name.
-What do you think it does for employee morale when the general consensus is that meetings have become so unimportant that people can’t even bother to schedule them properly—or even show up for them?!
+What do you think it does for employee morale when the general consensus is that meetings have become so unimportant that people can not even bother to schedule them properly—or even show up for them?

-On top of that, it’s frustrating for employees to feel their time has been wasted scheduling their own meetings around ghosted ones, preparing for a meeting they didn’t yet know was unofficially canceled, and sitting around in an empty room waiting for a meeting that’s never going to start!
+On top of that, it is frustrating for employees to feel their time has been wasted scheduling their own meetings around ghosted ones, preparing for a meeting they did not yet know was unofficially canceled, and sitting around in an empty room waiting for a meeting that is never going to start!
 That is negative workplace behavior that is very harmful for your workplace culture indeed!

-“Perceived Utilization” happens when ghost meetings make it seem like all your usable meeting space is taken up even though it’s actually sitting around empty.
+“Perceived Utilization” happens when ghost meetings make it seem like all your usable meeting space is taken up even though it is actually sitting around empty.
 This stalls productivity by hindering in-the-moment collaboration sessions and making it way too hard to schedule planned ones.

 Considering the average meeting consisting of four attendees according to deep research conducted by one meeting solutions company—that’s $1,600 each month and $19,200 each year that companies are paying employees to sit, frustrated and unproductive, in an empty room.

 Whose bonus check is that coming out of?

 Ghost meetings ultimately cost precious salary and real estate dollars, harm productivity and morale, and cause overall business effectiveness to take a hit—but we are not ready to let you be scared off of ever trying to have another successful business gathering again.

 Aside from costing the business in productivity; a complicated, time-consuming meeting scheduling experience can irrevocably damage the employee and client experience and ruin the public perception of your brand.